leobessa/dynamo-autoscale/README.md

 They're also completely swappable.
 As long as they implement the right methods you can get your data from anywhere, dispatch your data to anywhere and send your actions to whatever you want.
-The defaults all work on local data.
+The defaults all work on local data gathered with the `script/historic_data` executable.

 ## Testing rules locally